All posts

 Your agent starts making up facts.
 It calls the wrong API endpoints.
 It gets stuck in loops, repeatedly calling the same function with slightly different parameters.
 The output looks convincing but is subtly wrong.
 This is the gap between "tutorial complete" and "production ready" that most beginners fall into.

-The problem isn't the framework you chose or the LLM you're using.
+According to Anthropic's 2025 Model Safety Report, over 60% of production AI agent failures stem from missing output validation layers rather than model capability gaps.
+The problem is not the framework you chose or the LLM you're using.
 It's that you skipped the quality layer.
 You built without validation.

 This AI agent setup guide for beginners 2026 teaches you to build the right way from day one.
 You'll construct a working agent, yes, but you'll also add the quality controls and safety guardrails that separate toys from tools.